-Ground anchors are normally formed in rock whereby steel tendon/bars are grouted in drilled holes in the rock.
+Where ground anchors are needed to resist the buoyancy force acting on the structure, they are normally formed in rock whereby steel tendon/bars are grouted in drilled holes in the rock.
 The uplift resistance of the ground anchor depends on (i) strength of the anchor bars; (ii) bond strength of the grout with the steel bars; (iii) bond strength of the grout with rock; and (iv) weight of the rock mass and the overlying soil that will be mobilized by the anchor.
 Demonstration of item (iv) is shown in Figure H5.3.
 The effects of adjacent anchors should also be considered with due regard to the overlapping of mobilized rock and soil masses.
 An illustration is shown in Figure H6.4.